SellTrack/Restaurant-Management-System/README.md

  This project developed using C#.

  # :question: What is required for run the website
+  C # must be installed to computer.

  # :books: About project
-  we have been asked to do the fitness website.
-There will be client and trainer realationship that can track and manage their nutrition and exercise routines.
-Because i have a few experience before in .NET, we thought it will be better we do this project also in .NET.
+  we have been asked to do the Restourant management system.
+There will be a threads for each waiter, chef and cashier.
+My friend had some background on C#, so we decided to do in C# language.

   Here is the list of what we achieved in this project